nodejs/node/doc/api/http2.md

 specific range subset.
 This can be used, for instance, to support HTTP Range requests.

-The file descriptor is not closed when the stream is closed, so it will need to be closed manually once it is no longer needed.
+The file descriptor or `FileHandle` is not closed when the stream is closed, so it will need to be closed manually once it is no longer needed.
 Using the same file descriptor concurrently for multiple streams is not supported and may result in data loss.
 Re-using a file descriptor after a stream has finished is supported.